jhap1982/giveituruguay/2002/2002-06-22 - Flugplatz (Southside Festival), Neuhausen ob Eck, Germany/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Dazed and Confused tease
+6. Dazed and Confused tease
-Otherside
+7. Otherside
-Give It Away
+8. Give It Away
-Soul to Squeeze
+9. Soul to Squeeze
-Latest Disgrace tease
+10. Latest Disgrace tease
-Parallel Universe
+11. Parallel Universe
-Fox on the Run part of JOHN
+12. Fox on the Run part of JOHN
-Right on Time
+13. Right on Time
-Venice Queen
+14. Venice Queen
-I Could Have Lied
+15. I Could Have Lied
-Californication
+16. Californication
-Cold Sweat jam
+17. Cold Sweat jam
-Can't Stop
+18. Can't Stop
-Me and My Friends
+19. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+20. Under the Bridge
-Search and Destroy
+21. Search and Destroy
-Outro Jam
+22. Outro Jam

 ## Notes